The Printworks (Manchester): Redevelopment

 In 1998, the derelict building and surrounding site were bought for £10 million by Shudehill Developments, a joint venture by Co-operative Wholesale Society and Co-operative Insurance Society which owned buildings and land adjacent to the building.
 The building was renamed Printworks reflecting its past history and underwent a £110 million conversion to transform the property into an entertainment venue.
 The frontage Pevsner describes as a "weakly Baroque Portland stone façade" was retained, and part of an internal railway from the newspaper business and its turntable for transporting newspapers was incorporated into the new floor.

 In 2000, Printworks was opened by Sir Alex Ferguson and Lionel Richie as the venue for a variety of clubs, leisure facilities and eateries.

 In 2024 The Printworks underwent a £27m improvement project, with the roof of the enclosed "street" replaced with a 1,000 sqm.
 "Digital Ceiling" The original exterior Portland stone facade on Corporation Street and Withy Grove was also heavily remodelled, with signage now consisting primarily of LED screens located above the roof-line.

 Vue Cinema & IMAX

 The Printworks is home to a twenty-screen cinema complex set over three storeys, currently operated by Vue since 2017.
-The complex, originally operated by UCI, followed by Odeon, was fitted with an IMAX screen in 2001.
+The complex, originally operated as 'thefilmworks' by UCI, followed by Odeon, was fitted with an IMAX screen upon opening in November 2000.
 The screen measures 26.3m x 18.8m with a 1.43:1 aspect ratio, making it the 2nd largest in the UK.
 It was one of 30 screens worldwide to show Christopher Nolan's "Oppenheimer" on 70mm film.

 In 2018 the screen was upgraded to support laser projection whilst retaining its ability to screen 70mm film.
 During this refurbishment all other 19 screens had seating replaced with recliners, with IMAX (Screen 1) seating replaced with semi-recliners reducing the number of seats to 345.